 - The indicator lamp does not come on as long as a person of sufficient size and in a correct sitting position is detected on the seat.
 The front and side airbags for the front passenger are activated. - The indicator lamp does not come on if the seat is empty.
 The front and side airbags for the front passenger are not activated.

 Operational readiness of airbag system

-As of radio readiness, page 51, the warning lamp lights up briefly to indicate that the entire airbag system and the belt tensioners are operational.
+When switching on the ignition, page 54, the warning lamp lights up briefly to indicate that the entire airbag system and the belt tensioners are operational.

 Airbag system malfunction